isislovecruft/patternsinthevoid/content/hacking/poor-mans-signature-count.md

 The Poor Man's signature count, without a smartcard (which in my case doesn't actually do me much good, but it could be useful for normal people signing emails and things, or developers who sign all their git commits), goes like
-this: instead of signing things with <pre>"$ gpg -s --clearsign email.txt"</pre>, you do this mess:
+this: instead of signing things with `"$ gpg -s --clearsign email.txt"`, you do this mess:

 <pre class="prettyprint lang-bash">
 ∃!isisⒶwintermute:(master *$)~ ∴ gpg -a --clearsign \